SNAFU dance theatre

 Picture

-Vice-President: Grahame Merke
+Director: Grahame Merke

 Grahame Merke studied Theatre and English at the University of Winnipeg, graduating with a Bachelor of Arts (Honours).
 He also holds a Juris Doctor from the University of Victoria.
 After graduating from the U of W, he worked as an actor for various professional theatre companies, including touring productions to Scotland with Winnipeg's Prairie Theatre Exchange and to Australia, New Zealand and across Canada with Toronto's Native Earth Performing Arts.
 He has also produced and directed several theatre productions in Winnipeg.
 He loves Shakespeare and is a proud supporter of the arts.